-A major road linking parts of Essex to London could be buried in a tunnel, if plans by Barking and Dagenham council are approved.
+A major road linking parts of Essex to London could be buried in a tunnel if plans by Barking and Dagenham Council are approved.

 The A13 runs through south-Essex, linking towns such as Purfleet and Rainham to London, but the 6-lane road also acts as a significant barrier as it passes through Barking.
 It’s also a pollution and noise hotspot which affects people living nearby, even though they gain negligible benefit from it.

-The area through Barking straddles a mix of light industrial and residential, but is earmarked for a lot more residential developments – not least Barking Riverside, but also Bream Park and areas around Castle Green.
+The area through Barking straddles a mix of light industrial and residential, but is earmarked for a lot more residential developments – not least Barking Riverside, but also Beam Park and areas around Castle Green.